Skip to main content

 An important distinction between the traditional statistical models and the more modern statistical learning methods is the level of direct user intervention in the modeling process.
 The traditional statistical models require a much greater level of user intervention and expertise in order to develop a model with an adequate level of predictive efficacy.
 Specifically, the user must pre-select the important predictor fields, and will likely need to apply appropriate transformations to the numeric fields to capture non-linear effects between the target field and the continuous predictors.
 Selecting the important predictors (ignoring possible problems due to non-linear relationships) can be assisted through the use of stepwise regression for the traditional models.
 In contrast, modern statistical learning methods make use of algorithms that internally address both predictor selection and possible non-linear relationships between the target and numeric predictors.

-The traditional statical models differ from one another based on the nature of the target field that is being predicted.
+Traditional statistical models differ from one another based on the nature of the target field being predicted.
 All of them are based on estimating (generalized) linear models.
-While all of the statistical learning algorithms do have the same property of internally handling predictor selection and non-linear effects, they do differ in their approaches.
+While all statistical learning algorithms have the same property of internally handling predictor selection and non-linear effects, they differ in their approaches.
 As a result, no single method outperforms all others across the set of problems a user might encounter.

 Tools for Traditional Statistical Models